 I am mainly a radio astronomer, but I have a broad experience across wavelengths, having led and collaborated in studies on pulsars and FRBs using data collected with various radio, optical and gamma-ray telescopes.
 I am a key member of the CHIME/FRB Collaboration that has revolutionized the study of FRBs in recent years.
 I also led the team that has discovered the lowest-frequency millisecond pulsars and FRBs with the LOFAR telescope.

+Before moving back to Amsterdam, I was at the University of Toronto (2021 September--2023 December), where I held a Dunlap Postdoctoral Fellowship and was affiliated with Bryan Gaensler's and Keith Vanderlinde's research groups.
 I wrote a PhD thesis at McGill University on the detection and morphology of FRBs with the CHIME telescope, supervised by Victoria Kaspi.
 Before that, I wrote an MSc thesis at the University of Amsterdam on discovering millisecond pulsars with the LOFAR telescope.

 Fast radio bursts with CHIME